dendronhq/dendron-site/vault/dendron.ref.caching.md

 id: 93022442-b49b-4510-b695-e10d8651ecfe
 title: Caching
 desc: ''
-updated: 1619455498421
+updated: 1619460217214
 created: 1619455498421
 ---

-Dendron creates a cache of note metadata on startup.
-This is to speed up startup performance - instead of re-indexing everything each time, Dendron will pull the data from the cache if the contents of the note are unchanged.
-Dendron writes the cached metadata as as `.dendron.cache.json` file inside each vault.
-You are free to commit this to source control if you want your cache to persist between machines.
+Dendron writes the metadata of all notes for a given vault to the following file inside the vault `.dendron.cache.json`.

+This cache file is read by Dendron at startup to speed up initial indexing - if the file has not changed, Dendron will load metadata from the cache instead of re-indexing the file.

+To disable this behavior, you can set [[noCaching|dendron.topic.config#nocaching]] to `true` inside `dendron.yml`